Tourism in Marathwada

 Tourism in Marathwada refers to tourism in the Marathwada region of Maharashtra state in India.
-Aurangabad is a regional headquarters in Marathwada, and the tourism capital of Maharashtra state.
+Chatrapati Sambhaji Nagar is a regional headquarters in Marathwada, and the tourism capital of Maharashtra state.

 Out of the four UNESCO World Heritage Sites in Maharashtra, two are in the Marathwada region.
 There are also 110 monuments in Marathwada, which are protected by Government of Maharashtra and recognized by Archaeological Survey of India.

 Marathwada is also an important region for religious tourism; 3 of the 12 Hindu Jyotirlinga temples mentioned in the Shiva Purana are in Marathwada.
 Hazur Sahib Nanded is the second holiest place in Sikhism after the Harminder Sahib (Golden Temple) in Amritsar.
 There are also Sufi shrines in Marathwada, the most famous among them being the Turabul Haq Dargah at Parbhani, where thousands of people of all religions visit the dargah annually.
 Pathri in Parbhani district is the birthplace of Sai Baba of Shirdi, and the Sai Baba Birth Temple is one of the major religious tourism places in Marathwada.